Short-term Accommodations

 Since a moratorium is already in place prohibiting additional whole home STAS in the County.
 New proposed municipal legislation seem to chastise existing stas, just for being stas.

-norm harry almost 2 years ago
+norm harry over 2 years ago

 I am very encouraged by the steps being taken to correct an over abundance of STA’s that have, in turn, lead to investment properties that are being carried by STA rental income, and thus no longer available for LTR.
 I would also encourage a review on long term rental leases to encourage property owners to consider long term rentals without feeling they are being held hostage by their renters.
 It’s complicated and this is a long over due first step!
 BRAVO!

-ba-mason almost 2 years ago
+ba-mason over 2 years ago

 I support the changes.
 I do feel, however, that The County needs to get through the backlog of STA registrations that are still pending prior to making more changes.
 Will these changes take 2+ years to implement as well?

-Brianna Warr-Hunter almost 2 years ago
+Brianna Warr-Hunter over 2 years ago

 I would like to question the need for "Adding administrative penalties for advertising without including the licence number (staff recommend $100 for first offence, increasing to maximum $400 fine)" If someone has gone through the process of obtaining a licence, why penalize them for not posting this number on their website or booking platform?
 How does this solve any issue?
 If the issue is to make sure STAs are operating with a licence, you will have that information on hand.
 Penalizing those who are operating without a licence makes sense, but not those who are operating with one.